Why Did I Get Ghosted: The Honest Guide for Guys

 No. Ghosting is usually emotional avoidance, not a judgment of your personality or attractiveness.

 Match their energy and intention.
-Do not hand out instant access.
+Don’t hand out instant access.